santoshsmalagi/CPP/Part I - The Basics/Programming-Paradigms.md

 # Procedural (Imperative) Paradigm
 * **Characteristics**
-  * The problem is broken down into smaller parts, implemented as a sequence of instructions logically grouped together in the form of functions or sub-modules
+  * The problem is broken down into smaller parts, implemented as a sequence of instructions logically grouped together as functions or sub-modules
-  * Data (often shared between functions) is organized in the form of data structures, functions operate and modify this data
+  * Data is organized in the form of data structures
-  * Functions pass data between each other using defined interfactes (i.e. parameters)
+  * Functions operate and modify this data, they pass data to each other using defined interfactes (i.e. parameters)
-  * Sequence of operations is repeated till the intended goal is achieved
+  * This sequence of operations is repeated till the intended goal is achieved
   * Emphasis is on the procedure or algorithm (way of doing things)
   * Employs top-down approach to program design
-  * There is no explicit relationship between the functions and data structures - to solve a problem we choose a data structure a appropriate function to process it
+  * There is no explicit relationship between the functions and data structures, i.e.often data is shared between functions - *global data*
 * **Drawbacks**
   * Global data moves freely around the system, and hence is vulnerable to change
   * A revision of a data structure must reflect across all functions which make use this data structure